LBPUnion/ProjectLighthouse/README.md

 *Note: This requires a modified copy of RPCS3.
 You can find a working version [on our GitHub](https://github.com/LBPUnion/rpcs3).*

-Start by getting a copy of LittleBigPlanet 2 installed.
-It can be digital (NPUA80662) or disc (BCUS98245).
+Start by getting a copy of LittleBigPlanet 1/2 installed.
+(Check the LittleBigPlanet 1 section since you'll need to do extra steps for it to work).
+It can be digital (NPUA80472/NPUA80662) or disc (BCUS98148/BCUS98245).
 For those that don't, the [RPCS3 Quickstart Guide](https://rpcs3.net/quickstart) should cover it.

 Next, download [UnionPatcher](https://github.com/LBPUnion/UnionPatcher/).
 Binaries can be found by reading the README.md